 Pleasant?
 The abundance of graphic signage, attended to aide the passenger in line, ironically can just confuse them more.
 Even the plastic bins that go through the x-ray machine carry advertising messages in some airports.
 Shouting these different messages at them graphically, combined with the stress associated from waiting creates a very hectic environment.
 The removal of ones shoes and the process of putting them back on creates another dilemma and adds to the calamity of the situation.
 As Matt Blaze, Associate Professor of Computer Science at University of Pennsylvania states, “There’s no better place to get away with something than a chaotic environment”, proposing that this supposedly secure process is really just aiding those trying to bypass the system.
 Removing your shoes also brings the issue of hygiene into the mix.
 Airports are high foot traffic areas, susceptible to an array of bacteria and illnesses.
 Efficient?
 Standing in a long line, removing your shoes, waiting for your luggage to scan and the opportunity for officials to scan you can be very time consuming.
 Airplane passengers often arrive up to 2 hours before their scheduled flight just to allow time to go through security.
 This just adds to the stressful atmosphere projected in these check points.

 Once upon a time, all you had to do to get through airport security was walk through a metal detector.
 You didn’t need a boarding pass or to take off your shoes.
 Even baggage scanning was not required in most airports.
 Airport Security was then regulated by the Federal Aviation Administration, or FAA, a branch of the Department of Transportation that regulated air traffic and kept our skies safe.
 But all this changed on September 11th, 2001 when four United States Airplanes were hijacked and intentionally crashed into the World Trade Center Towers, the Pentagon, and a field in Pennsylvania, causing nearly three thousand fatalities.
 After this tragedy, Congress passed the Aviation & Transportation Security Act, creating the Transportation Security Administration (TSA) and its three main duties.
-The TSA was responsible for the security of all forms of public transportation,
+The TSA was responsible for the security of all forms of public transportation, established to recruit, hire and train Security Officers for U.S. commercial airports and provide screening of all checked baggage for explosives.
+In December of 2001, Richard Reid, more commonly known as “the shoe-bomber” brought another security issue to light when he attempted to ignite explosives he had hidden in his shoes and gotten past security.
+Shortly thereafter passengers were asked to remove their shoes to be scanned along with their carry-on items, bringing the system, which we are now accustom, into effect.

 There are, however, new technological solutions to quicken the process.
 The SmartCheck System, first implemented in February of 2007, scans the entire body to create a contour outline that can examine the exterior frame for guns, bombs, and other explosives.
 This obviously brings up the question of privacy, practically performing a strip search through a virtual medium.
 The SmartCheck system has other issues as well.